-We’ve been building sites using WordPress for nearly four years now, and it’s never let us down.
+We’ve been building sites using WordPress for over five years now, and it’s never let us down.
 But there’s no getting around this fact; some clients find it a little too complicated, and it needs ongoing maintenance (such as plugin updates) to keep things ticking over.

 When we consider any new website project for a client, it’s important to find out what content needs to be changed, and the level of complexity the site owner is comfortable with when doing so.
 This isn’t the same for everyone.

-For these reasons, we’re also now offering websites built using an alternative to WordPress, called Statamic, which we believe is more suitable for site owners wanting something more “hands off”.
+For these reasons, we’re also now offering websites built using an alternative to WordPress, called Craft CMS, which we believe is more suitable for site owners wanting something more “hands off”.

-We’ve compared WordPress with Statamic below, so we hope this sheds some light on what might work best for you.
+We’ve compared WordPress with Craft CMS below, so we hope this sheds some light on what might work best for you.